-&lt;sup>1A course of instruction is a standalone course that meets for a period of time and provides instruction that may or may not be related to a program of study, but is either not part of the sequence or can be taken independent of the full sequence as a stand-alone course in students requiring catch-up work, a prerequisite for a program.
+&#x27;A course of instruction is a standalone course that meets for a period of time and provides instruction that may or may not be related to a program of study, but is either not part of the sequence or can be taken independent of the full sequence as a stand-alone course of instruction may directly prepare students for a certificate or other completion credential or it can stand alone as an optional preparation or, in the case of students requiring eatch-up work, a prerequisite for a program.
 A stand-alone course might lead to a credential to be used toward preparing individuals for a trade, occupation, vocation, profession; or it might improve, enhance or add to skills and abilities related to occupational/career opportunities.

-${}^2\text{CIP Code}$ --Please insert the program CIP Code.
+$^2\text{CIP}$ Code -Please insert the program CIP Code.
 For more information on CIP codes: